Effects of confinement and vaccination on an epidemic outburst: a statistical mechanics approach: Vaccination schedules

-The most promising observable is, nonetheless, the {\em betweenness-centrality} \cite{Freeman_1979} associated to each agent, $BC_i$, defined as the fraction of the total number of geodesics which go through agent $i$.
-This measure, indeed, is global, and takes $O(N^4)$ steps to compute using Dijkstra's algorithm to evaluate the geodesics, while we are considering the case where the $BC_i$ is recalculated after each vaccination \cite{Cormen}.
-In previous studies vaccination schemes based on immunizing the highest-betweenness links have proved to bet very efficient (see e.g. \cite{Schneider_2011}).
-Thus, we have considered the following five vaccination schedules.
+The most promising observable is, nonetheless, the {\em betweenness-centrality} (BC) \cite{Freeman_1979} associated to each agent, $BC_i$, defined as the fraction of the total number of geodesics which go through agent $i$.
+This measure is global, and takes $O(N^4)$ steps to compute using Dijkstra's algorithm to evaluate the geodesics, or worse when we recalculate the $BC_i$ after each vaccination \cite{Cormen}.
+In previous studies vaccination schemes based on immunizing the highest BC links have proved to bet very efficient (see e.g. \cite{Schneider_2011}).
+Considering the high computational cost of the BC, we are led to propose a cheaper alternative, the {\em local betweenness-centrality} (LBC) \cite{Mahyar_2018}, which is defined for each site as its BC corresponding to a subgraph restricted to itself and its nearest neighbors.
+In intuitive terms, the LBC is high for a node that connects neighbors which are otherwise disconnected among themselves, and is naturally related to the clustering coefficient.